 Historic maps & aerial photographs of Dudley borough

 Historic maps and aerial photographs can be studied to determine the former use of land and identify potentially contaminative land uses such as industrial premises.

 Dudley Council provides an online archive of historic mapping and aerial photography.
 The facility allows you to select an address and displays the current mapping at that location; you can then choose to view historic mapping and aerial imagery.

 Please use the following link to access Dudley borough's historic maps and aerial photographs.

 For more recent housing developments the potential for land contamination should have been considered and dealt with as part of the planning and development control process.
 Conditions may have been attached to the planning approval for a particular development requiring that certain investigations and remediation be carried out.
 Information about the planning history of a site and whether the requirements of planning conditions have been satisfied is available from the Planning Section.

 The Building Control Section carries out the council’s statutory duty of applying Building Regulations to ensure that buildings are safe, energy efficient and accessible.
 Information about ground-related problems such as ground movement, instability, aggressive soil conditions, and contamination and ground gases is available from the Building Control Section.

 The series of DOE Industry Profiles publications provide information on the processes, materials, wastes and potential contaminants associated with a variety of industrial activities and land uses.
-The 47 original publications are available on the Environment Agency website.
+The 47 original publications are available on the CL:AIRE website.
 In addition, Defra has published an Industry Profile which focuses on land uses which may be subject to radiological contamination.